erwazzzzzzz2/typescript-tool/README.md

 ## Typescript dev container

+You don't wat to install Typescript globally do you.
+Use a DevContainer instead.

 Open in VSCode , if the prompt to run in a container is not seen use

 `Cntrl Shift P`